Nihility-io/Cookies/README.md

 # Cookies
-Wrapper around [js-cookie](https://github.com/js-cookie/js-cookie) that provides extra functionality like serialization, listening for cookie changes and storing preact state in cookies.
+Wrapper around [js-cookie](https://github.com/js-cookie/js-cookie) that provides extra functionality like listening for cookie changes and storing preact state in cookies.

 ## Working with Cookies
-This library allows you to store any JSON-serializable value inside cookie.
+This library allows you to store string, number and boolean values inside cookies and automatically detects the type when reading a cookie.

 ### Example
 ```tsx